jlegind/GBIF-gridded-data/README.md

 > Total combinations for e6fab7b3-c733-40b9-8df3-2a03e49532c1 within grid-limit is: 9671 and original dataset length is: 4236
 Number of occurrences = 1450 for this distance 0.000003
 pct = 34.23

+As you can see the distance is actually tiny and this dataset is probably not a gridded one.

+Another example is this:
+> Total combinations for dee8edc4-b19a-11e2-886d-00145eb45e9a within grid-limit is: 4484 and original dataset length is: 7176
+Number of occurrences = 4484 for this distance 0.1000
+pct = 62.49

+The distance here is significant (0.1) and occurs in 62% of the entire dataset whciih makes it a candidate for gridded data!